Fred Liu

 Prospective Students

 I am a dedicated and active supervisor for graduate and undergraduate students.
-I supervise students excited about working on a range of topics including machine learning, financial econometrics, risk management, and asset pricing.
+I supervise students excited about working on a range of topics including artificial intelligence, machine learning, financial econometrics, risk management, and asset pricing.

 I am recruiting committed students at all levels (undergraduate, Master's, and PhD).
 Candidates can come from any quantitative field at the University of Guelph such as Accounting, Analytics, Computer Science, Economics, Engineering, Finance, Management, Marketing, Mathematics, Physics, Psychology, Natural Sciences, Statistics, etc. Most importantly, students must be fast learners, capable of independent problem solving, and have a strong passion for quantitative finance.